 - Baby food grinder if you are making your own baby food.

-Some babies take longer to adapt to eating solids, sometimes it’s their own little body’s way of protecting itself until the digestive tract is ready.
+Some babies do take longer to adapt to eating solids, it may be their own little body’s way of protecting itself, until the digestive

-- Baby’s intestines only start maturing between 4 and 6 months.
+- A baby’s intestines only start maturing between 4 and 6 months.

 - Babies only learn to sit up from five months onward.